turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 ### Register Table

 - The table MUST be registered in plugin.go.
-- The table should be added in alpahebtical order.
+- The table should be added to the list in alphabetical order.

 ### Hydrate Functions